Ziggeo/ziggeo-wp-video-for-fluent-forms/readme.txt

 == Upgrade Notice ==

-= 1.6.2 =
+= 1.7 =
-* Fixed: Admin Settings pages are now available
+* Fixed: Admin Settings: fixed a typo causing settings to not be read out properly making it seem like they are not being changed (while they were).
+This also caused them to not be applied properly.
+* Fixed: In some cases the Fluent Form support was not initilized.
+Added a re-try capability so that it is available as soon as possible.

 == Changelog ==